jtbattle/WangWav2Tape/README.md

 logical block number on the tape, but the detected block number on the actual recording.

-You see, both the 2200 and the 3300 record each data block twice in a row for redundancy, to guard against tape errors.
+Both the 2200 and the 3300 record each data block twice in a row for redundancy, to guard against tape errors.
 If a problem occurs in decoding, take that raw block number and look for that same block number in "log.txt".
 There you can find some more detailed information about the decoding process.